======================================================================

 refer to the console as "Yamauchi's Trojan Horse": it entered homes as

-into the system".
-Lead engineer Masayuki Uemura credited luck for this
+communications function into the system."
+Lead engineer Masayuki

-foresight, while colleague Genyo Takeda remarked that Uemura's lack of
+Uemura credited luck for this foresight, while colleague Genyo Takeda

-experience allowed him to attempt what others might have deemed
+remarked that Uemura's lack of experience allowed him to attempt what

-unfeasible.
-Design decisions were also carefully considered.
-Yamauchi
+others might have deemed unfeasible.
+Design decisions were also

-shape, and overall aesthetic.
-The final design featured a directional
+controller layout, casing shape, and overall aesthetic.
+The final

-pad and two buttons on the right controller, a microphone on the left,
+design featured a directional pad and two buttons on the right

-appear more like a toy than a computer.
+than a computer.

 Original plans called for the Famicom's cartridges to be the size of a

-cassette tape, but ultimately they ended up being twice as large.
+cassette tape, but they ultimately ended up being twice as large.

 necessitated 60 connection lines for the memory and expansion,